robertnisipeanu/winkeymacros/KeyboardFilterDriverKMDF/README.md

 - `STATUS_SUCCESS` -> A macro was found
 - `STATUS_NOT_FOUND` -> Keyboard was not found
 - `STATUS_NO_MATCH` -> No macro found on that INPUT_KEYBOARD_MACRO

+### IOCTL_KEYBOARDFILTER_IDENTIFYKEY
+Description: Gets the next key press from any keyboard (not affected by macros).
+The Request will be added to a Queue and will be completed later, when a key press happens.
+The keypress event will be cancelled for security reasons (to keep keyloggers away, user would see the key is not happening if he is another app and realize something is wrong).

+Input:
+- NO INPUT

+Output:
+- --

+Return status:
+- --